ndelacerda/ndelacerda.github.io/_pages/wip.md

 permalink: /wip/
 title: "Work in Progress"
 ---
-## The Case for Non-Partisan Political Cueing: Experimental Evidence from Peru
+## Cueing without Parties: Experimental Evidence from Peru

 <i>Invited to revise and resubmit at Political Behavior<i>.